 Social media followers, likes, and Twitter activity, is an increasingly important component of SEO performance.
 Google sees these “social signals” as a sign of life, activity, and quality.
 Given two agent sites in any given town, with otherwise equal content, and domain authority, Google will use the social strength of your domain to chose which one to rank on top of the other.
 So you need to be social – that’s a given.

-As we cover in our Advanced SEO guide, repeat visit ratios are now a factor and signal of quality to Google.
+Repeat visit ratios are now a factor and signal of quality to Google.
 If it can detect that users come back and back to your website, then it sees this as a strong signal of “quality”.
 Our email alert system encourages repeat visits from users very effectively as we run them on a continual cycle and can integrate your property data real-time: this means that as soon as we get a new property matching one of your applicant’s requirements, we can get the email out to them, often hours before they get their Rightmove alert.
 This results in a stronger than average repeat visit ratio… and that results in better SEO performance than your competitor.

 Would you like to explore these points further, and more?

 We’ve covered a few basics in summary in this article, but really they’re just the tip of the iceberg.
-You may want to read more in our basic and advanced guides to SEO.
+You may want to read more in our basic guide to SEO.
 If you’ve read this far, then hopefully you are interested and you care about your SEO performance.
 We’d love to hear from you.
 We can give you a quick once over of your existing site on the phone, and we may be able to identify a couple of easy wins for you that are free to fix.
 So, get in touch now, and we’ll explore whether there is a way we can help you harvest more instructions from the web.